jacobwilliams/qtpyguihelper/docs/examples.rst

 .. code-block:: python

-   from qtpyguihelper import GuiBuilder
+   from vibegui import GuiBuilder

    # Load from JSON file
    gui = GuiBuilder.create_and_run(config_path="my_form.json")
    gui.run()

-For more examples, check the ``examples/`` directory in the QtPyGuiHelper repository.
+For more examples, check the ``examples/`` directory in the vibegui repository.